agrechnev/first_steps_mediapipe/README.md

 Installation
 ------------

-This has been tested on Kubuntu 20.10, but hopefully it works on other OSes as well.
+This has been tested on Kubuntu 20.10 and later 21.04, but hopefully it works on other OSes as well.

 1. Install Bazel and MediaPipe as per official MP docs.
 2. Check that hello world works.
 In the MP repo root directory, type: